Liltyki/Writeups-Tryhackme/lab/lab_Security.md

 sudo apt update && sudo apt upgrade -y
 ```

 Never skip this step.
 Running outdated packages means running known vulnerabilities.
-With a updated Packahes the only danger for me now is Zero-Day vulnerability.
+With a updated Packages the only danger for me now is Zero-Day vulnerability.

 ---

 ## Part 2 — SSH Hardening

 SSH is the main entry point to my server.
-Leaving it with default settings would be danger and easy to gain acces for a malicious attacker.
-I have in mind to change port , use a MFA (multi-factor authentification), create Key pair and change several options .
+Leaving it with default settings would be dangerous and easy to gain access for a malicious attacker.
+I have in mind to change port , use a MFA (multi-factor authentication), create Key pair and change several options .

 ### My keys pair with ed25519  ?

 I generated my SSH key pair using the **ed25519** algorithm instead of the traditional RSA.
-I decided to use ed25519 because in theory this is more strong and we can considere RSA as a old cryptograpy.
+I decided to use ed25519 because in theory this is  stronger and we can consider RSA as a old cryptograpy.
 Still usable but ed25519 make me a better choice in this case!

 ```bash
 ssh-keygen -t ed25519 -C "lab-ovh"